briansmith/ring/BUILDING.md

     don't have steps for assembling the assembly language source files, so they currently cannot be used to build BoringSSL.

+# Running tests

+There are two sets of tests: the C/C++ tests and the blackbox tests.
+For former are built by Ninja and can be run from the top-level directory with `go run util/all_tests.go`.
+The latter have to be run separately by running `go test` from within `ssl/test/runner`.

  [1]: http://www.cmake.org/download/
  [2]: http://strawberryperl.com/